UPDATE: 9th February 2014, in Honduras heading for Nicaragua over the next few days.

-61 countries 5 continents coming up on 3 years on the road since I first left home, now in the America's, in Mexico next stop Central and South America on the 2nd of October 2013, so far so good, this riding a motorcycle around the world is fun.
+63 countries 5 continents 3 years on the road since I first left home, now in Central America, next stop South America on the 3rd of March 2014 via boat Stalhatte, so far so good, this riding a motorcycle around the world is fun.

 My baby enjoying the Grand Canyon